osm2pgsql-dev/osm2pgsql/docs/usage.md

 Performance is heavily influenced by other options, but there are some options that only impact performance.

-* ``--cache`` specifies how much memory to allocate for caching information.
+* ``--cache`` specifies how much memory in MB to allocate for caching information.
   In ``--slim`` mode, this is just node positions while in non-slim it has to store information about ways and relations too.
 The rule of thumb in slim mode is as follows: use the size of the PBF file you are trying to import or about 75% of RAM, whatever is smaller.
 Make sure there is enough RAM left for